 Outline Options Line width Specifies the width of the outline in the effect.
 The higher the value, the wider the outline.
 Threshold Specifies how sharp an edge must be in order to be outlined.
 If you specify a higher value, more edges in the photo will be outlined.
 Background color Specifies the background color of the filtered image.
-Click the color picker to select a different color. • • • • • -click a slider to reset to the default value. he Edit Brush to paint this effect onto specific areas of your image.
-You can use t he Gradient tool to transition this effect across specific areas of your image. 💡 You can use ti he Radial Gradient tool to apply effects around, or directly to, a center point.
+Click the color picker to select a different color. ₹ • to paint this effect onto specific areas of your image.
+You can use t to transition this effect across specific areas of your image. 💡 You can use t to apply effects around, or directly to, a center point.